Introduction

 A Copywriter would typically need to:

-- Create, edit, and proofread clear and concise writing for ads, periodicals, and websites that are well-researched and accurate, unique and convincing, and grammatically correct.
+- Create, edit, and proofread clear and concise writing for ads, periodicals, and websites that are well-researched, accurate, unique, convincing, and grammatically correct.

-- Understand the client’s intended message as well as the target audience; transform both into written content that follows the company’s style rules.
+- Understand the client’s intended message and the target audience; transform both into written content that follows the company’s style rules.

-- Oversee campaigns from start to finish, meeting client and corporate needs as well as timelines and budgets.
+- Oversee campaigns from start to finish, meeting client and corporate needs and timelines, and budgets.

 - Create the words, slogans, and voice scripts that go with advertising images.

-- Collaborate with the art director to establish a creative team that works on briefs, ideas, and concepts that are original while being real and ethical.
+- Collaborate with the art director to establish a creative team that works on original briefs, ideas, and concepts while being real and ethical.

-- While adapting points from creative briefs into persuasive copy concepts, interpret creative direction.
+- Interpret creative direction while adapting points from creative briefs into persuasive copy concepts.

 - Propose duplicate concepts to business leaders and communicate underlying strategic thinking.